dehun/learn-fp/Readme.md

 I think Scala community will benefit from the similar course.

 ## Target audience ##
-The material in here is quite poor on theoretical part.
+The material in here is quite poor on theoretical/explanation part.
-I have tried to link other articles that I have found to be good into this course to compensate for this.
+I have tried to link material from other authors that I have found to be good into this course Readme to compensate for this.
 Some prior experience with functional idioms is recommended, but not neccessary.

 ## Progression ##